mrachinskiy/jewelcraft/README.md

 ### Did you find a bug?

 * Ensure the bug can be reproduced in the latest add-on version.
-* If error occurs on add-on installation or activation, check [how to install][install_guide] guide.
+* If error occurs on add-on installation or activation, check [how to install](#how-to-install) guide.
 * [Open new issue][new_issue], be sure to include Blender and add-on versions, and screenshot showing the error message.

 ### Translations